-Army & Navy STTR projects proceed to Phase II
+Army & Navy STTR Phase I projects kick-off

 Elementum 3D recently began work on an Army STTR project that partners with Georgia Tech and Addiguru to improve the reliability of large-format cold spray additive manufacturing (AM).
 Cold Spray AM offers extremely high deposition rates with the ability to produce large-scale components.
 With more precise monitoring and control of the deposition process, denser, more dimensionally accurate parts can be achieved to reduce the post-processing time and costs.